enormandeau/stacks_workflow/README.md

 An integrated workflow standardizing STACKS analyses on RAD/GBS data

+# About STACKS
+The STACKS analysis pipeline (http://creskolab.uoregon.edu/stacks/) is the de facto tool for SNP discovery in Genotyping By Sequencing (GBS) and Restriction-site Associated DNA sequencing (RAD) studies when no reference genome is available.
+Upon starting to use STACKS, it is highly suggested to read the two official STACKS papers.
+These articles are listed at the bottom of the official page and contain the keyword *Stacks* in their title.

 # About the STACKS Workflow
-The STACKS analysis pipeline (http://creskolab.uoregon.edu/stacks/) is the de facto tool for SNP discovery in Genotyping By Sequencing (GBS) and Restriction-site Associated DNA sequencing (RAD) studies when no reference genome is available.
 This STACKS Workflow aims at making the use of the STACKS pipeline easier and more structured so that people with GBS or RAD projects and limited UNIX/Linux experience can jump on the analysis wagon faster.
 It was developped with the needs of our research group in mind.
 We mainly developped the part workflow for its use in non-model species studies.
 We make no claim about its use to other groups or in other contexts but hope it may be of use to some.

-The workflow has been tested with version 1.08 and earlier versions of STACKS.
+The workflow has been tested with version 1.09 and earlier versions of STACKS.

 # Licence
 The STACKS workflow is licensed under the GPL3 license.
 See the LICENCE file for more details.